-- If you are using the PZLA uploading functionality, then use the CSV file directly from PZLA.
+- If you use the PZLA or HyTek uploading functionality, use the CSV file directly from PZLA or HyTek.

-After all of the athletes are saved in your Excel spreadsheet you will need to save it to a CSV format.
+After all the athletes are saved in your Excel spreadsheet, save it to a CSV format.

-Please note: It is very important that you save the file in the UTF-8 CSV format.
+Please note: You must save the file in the UTF-8 CSV format.

 Importing the CSV file

-You can now add the saved CSV file by clicking on the Import start lists button and then choosing Auto or Roster format.
+You can add the saved CSV file by clicking the Import start lists button and then choosing Auto or Roster format.
 You can also drag and drop the file.

-After the import you will see three different marks next to the names of the athletes:
+After the import, you will see four different marks next to the names of the athletes or relay teams:

 Remember to resolve all conflicts and save the start list by clicking the Import button.
 After this step, click the Start list button to go to the start list.

 Please note: you cannot save the start list until all conflicts have been solved (i.e., selecting the correct athlete).